Summer Course on Privacy Law & Policy 2026

 Associate Professor at the Institute for Information Law, University of Amsterdam, NL

 Kristina Irion is Associate Professor at the Institute for Information Law (IViR) at the University of Amsterdam.
-She is the Director of the Annual IViR Summer Course on Privacy Law and Policy and the Coordinator as well as a Lecturer in the Research Master’s Information Law.
+She is a Lecturer in the Research Master’s Information Law.
 Kristina is a member of the Scientific Committee of the annual Computer Privacy and Data Protection (CPDP) International Conferences and the International Advisory Board of the Electronic Privacy Information Center (EPIC).
 A baseline of Kristina’s research is the interpretation and analysis of the transformational processes that reconfigure the legal properties of digital data in line with societal needs.
 Kristina’s current research agenda focuses on the governance of transnational digital technologies and global data value chains from the perspective of European law and international economic law.

 Sjoera Nas